Nageshvara Temple, Begur: Temple plan

 The ceiling in the closed hall (navaranga) has the characteristic Western Ganga artistic touch, the eight panel sculptures in a square grids (called the ashta-dik-palaka) which includes an image of four handed Uma-Maheshvara (the god Shiva with his consort Parvati).
-The ceiling of the open hall also has the grid sculptures with an seated image of Shiva and Parvati in the centre.
+The ceiling of the open hall also has the grid sculptures with a seated image of Shiva and Parvati in the centre.
 Other sculptures kept in the hall include Mahishasuramardini (a form of the goddess Durga), a unique two handed Ganesh, and Kalabhairava (a form of Shiva).
 The vertical doorjamb (sakha) have the typical carvings of creepers with ganas (attendants of the god Shiva from Hindu Mythology) in loops with lotuses (padma) at the terminations.
 On top of the doorjamb, at the centre of the lintel (lalata), is an image of Gajalakshmi (a form of the goddess Lakshmi) with elephants on either side.

 The Nageshvarasvami temple, also a Western Ganga construction, faces east, has a square plan for the sanctum, a vestibule, an open hall, a detached hall called mukha-mantapa whose ceiling is supported by eight pillars.
 An image of Nandi is placed in the mukha-mantap making it serve the purpose of a Nandi-mantapa (Nandi hall).
 The base of the entrance (dvara) is flanked by niches with images of Ganga-Yamuna figures with attendant ladies.
-This appears to be a Chalukya-Rashtrakuta influence.
+This appears to be a Chalukya–Rashtrakuta influence.